1982 Boston arson spree: October and November 1982

 On October 2, a fire was set at the vacant United States Marine Corps barracks on E. Street, South Boston.
 During the fire, a group of firefighters attempted to cut a hole in the roof to vent the fire.
 The roof collapsed shortly after, leaving no time for anyone to escape from it, causing multiple firefighters to fall into the fire 40 feet below.
 One of those firefighters was Manny Gregorio, who had another firefighter, Raymond Martin, fall on top of him.
 The fire burned Gregorio's legs and back and he fractured two vertebrae, while Martin broke several of his ribs and suffered a collapsed lung and internal bleeding.
 The pair were rescued after 20 minutes and both were left permanently partially paralyzed, being restricted to light duties.
 20 other firefighters were injured when the roof of the building collapsed.

-On November 6, 1982 the Massachusetts Fire Academy was targeted and was destroyed in the fire, costing an estimated $2 million.
+On November 6, 1982, the Massachusetts Fire Academy was targeted and was destroyed in the fire, costing an estimated $2 million.
 The headquarters of the Sparks Association, an organisation of fire buffs interested in firefighting techniques and the history of fire departments was also targeted at some point.

 Groblewski arrest and indictment

-The first major development in the case occurred in November 21, 1982, when a news crew from WBZ-TV captured a man waving a gun in an attempt to disperse a crowd at a fire at the Gerrity Lumber Company.
+The first major development in the case occurred on November 21, 1982, when a news crew from WBZ-TV captured a man waving a gun in an attempt to disperse a crowd at a fire at the Gerrity Lumber Company.
 WBZ-TV aired the footage, and soon after the ATF identified the man as Robert Groblewski, a former police officer with the BPD who was working as a security guard at the time.

 Then agent Wayne Miller interviewed Groblewski at his home, where Miller noticed a Boston fire alarm box.
 Groblewski stated that he had bought it at a flea market, however upon checking the identification number it was discovered that it had been stolen.

 The second major development occurred when it was reported that Groblewski had modified his car with parts stolen from a vehicle in 1982.
 As he was a police officer at the time of the theft, he was asked to report to the police headquarters to discuss the matter.
 When he arrived on January 13, 1984, he was interviewed by two ATF agents.
 Groblewski decided to cooperate with the investigation, with one of the agents later stating that Groblewski "poured out information so fast we couldn't write it down" Groblewski would later say "We all sat around one day and agreed that if anyone got caught, we wouldn't talk...Look at me.
 Now I'm the rat."